arcarey/chore-tracker/README.md

 Usage

-How does someone use this application?
-Tell a user story here.

-    xxx
-    xxx
-    xxx
-    xxx
-    xxx
-    xxx
+TODO

 Built With

-List technologies and frameworks here
-License

-MIT

-Note, include this only if you have a license file.
-GitHub will generate one for you if you want!
-Acknowledgement
+Postgres
+Node
+Cron
+Express
+React
+Redux
+Redux-Sagas
+Material UI

 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
-(Thank your people) Support

-If you have suggestions or issues, please email me at youremail@whatever.com
+If you have suggestions or issues, please email me at andrew.r.carey@gmail.com